 You need to make a strategy in relation to these issues because the success of your sales process attempts will depend on this strategy.

-7. Help your customers
+7. Help Your Customers

-Ensure that you can help your customers.
+Ensure that your sales teams are helping your customers.

 It is not everything in your products or services because the approach I describe here involves a much deeper relationship than simple relationships as customers and sellers.

-8. Show solutions for problems
+8. Show Solutions for Problems

 Translate your offer into the solution to their problems.